 - 1. Transition to Enhanced Field System Modernization (EFSM) in 2018 to track revenue and accounts receivable occurred: - a.
 EFSM, when implemented, was underdeveloped.
 Payment calculations and invoices were prepared in a parallel system.
-Booking these transactions after the fact were not fully completed. - b.
-Actions to fully operational reimbursement functionality occurred in small, incremental changes over time.
+Corrections to transactions recorded in the parallel system after the fact were not fully completed in EFSM. - Actions to fully operational reimbursement functionality occurred in small, incremental changes over time.
 Often, those changes occurred without accompanying guidance or training for ELC staff. - c.
 The Chief Financial Officer (CFO) of record in 2018 proceeded, to the best of her ability, during the early implementation of EFSM.
 A failure to recognize and correct reconciliation errors originated during this period. - 2.
 Change in leadership in the accounting department: - a.
 The identified errors began prior to the current CFO assuming responsibilities for all accounting functions in March 2021. - b.
 Since March 2021, ELC responsibilities for millions of dollars for COVID relief shifted attention away from regular duties. - 3.
 Understaffing in Business Services, including accounting staff: - a.
 Since March 2021, the Business Services area has been chronically understaffed. - b.
 Where staff have been hired, the CFO has engaged in focused training and onboarding to complete all contractual obligations for the Florida Division of Early Learning (DEL). - c.
 The CFO has been responsible for supervision of Accounting, Reimbursement, Information Technology and Risk Management. - d.
-Currently, efforts to fill vacant positions continues to present challenges in terms of the workload. - 4.
-The necessary Policies and Procedures are in place to manage the corrective action plan - Response to Correcting Finding 2021-001 - 1.
-EFSM is functional and supports appropriate booking of revenue and expenses.
-The external forensic evaluation of the ELC reconciliations identified necessary adjustments regarding AR. - 2.
-The Account Receivable module was added in the current accounting software, MIP in August 2022.
-This will strengthen the efficiencies of the accounting system. - 3.
-Hired a Fiscal Specialist who will focused on AR for the ELC in September 2022.
+The necessary Policies and Procedures are now in place to manage the corrective action plan.
+The staff shortfall continues however, is moving toward filling vacancies. - 4.
+Correction and Response Finding 2022-001 - a.
+FY21 findings were delayed until the fiscal audit was finalized on September 27, 2022, The later than usual completion of the fiscal audit was expected with an approved filing extension. - b.
+FY22 fiscal year was closed when findings were reported.
+Therefore, corrective actions weren't initiated until FY23. - c.
+Further complicating the fiscal operating environment, Hurricane Ian made landfall in SWFL on September 28, 2022, The massive Category 4 Hurricane impacted which impacted the ELC functionality.
+This added to the delay of corrective actions by the ELC.